carlonicora/RAW/README.md

 | Chain mail  | 2                | 2                           |
 | Plate       | 3                | 3                           |
 Armour can become damaged if an attacker rolls a natural 20, reducing its damage reduction by 1 until repaired.

+## Character Progression and Levelling Up
+In RAW, character progression is tied directly to the improvement of abilities, reflecting a character's growing expertise and experience.
+Unlike some RPGs, life points remain constant, emphasising that progression occurs through skill enhancement rather than physical changes.

+### Growth Over Time
+Characters enhance their abilities over time, becoming more proficient in their chosen skills.
+After each session, players are awarded 3 bonus points.
+These points can be used to improve existing abilities or to learn new ones, offering flexibility and encouraging creativity in character development.

+### Levelling Up Abilities
+Players have two options for levelling up abilities with their bonus points:

+**Roll for Improvement:** This method offers the chance for rapid advancement.
+Players roll a d100, aiming to score higher than their current ability value.
+Successes in the roll, calculated as every 20 points, increase the ability accordingly.
+A natural 100 on the roll doubles the number of successes, potentially leading to significant leaps in ability.

+This approach is more unpredictable but can result in substantial gains, especially for lower-scored abilities.

+**Guaranteed Increment:** For characters with higher ability scores, a more reliable method is to exchange one bonus point for a one-point increase in an ability.
+This method ensures steady growth and is particularly useful for enhancing already strong skills.

+Character progression in RAW adheres to the "Rule of Cool," granting players the freedom to shape their characters in exciting ways and ensuring enjoyment for everyone involved.
+This approach to levelling up fosters a game environment where character growth is both meaningful and rewarding.